 Franz McCoy, Trustee

-Quentin Roper, Foundation Trustee (Appointed by the Diocese)
+Quentin Roper, Foundation Trustee and Chair of Trustees (Appointed by the Diocese)

 I am Director of Education for the Diocese of Canterbury and lead its work in relation to ministry with children, schools and young people.
 I am responsible for developing and articulating vision and strategy, managing a team that supports and resources schools, deaneries and parishes.